pushkarkadam/portfolio/my_collections/_posts/2022-01-29-on-laws-of-robotics.md

 date:   2022-01-29 01:00:00 +1100
 categories: [essay]
 author: Pushkar Kadam
+excerpt: Isaac Asimov developed the three laws of robotics.
+I have always been curious about implementing the three laws in real humanoid robots.
+Here's a blog post where I outline the possible ways of implementing the three laws while asking several questions regarding the ethics of developing humanoid robots.
+Bonus story in the beginning.
 ---

 *Three laws of Robotics.
 What lies beyond the three laws?* Zophia often asked herself this question.
 She was sitting in front of the hearth in a wooden cabin.